mrqssjeff/mrqssjeff/README.md

 You can reach me on Instagram: https://www.instagram.com/mrqssjeff/

 "The king is running.
-Shaking free of his shadow,
+Shaking free of his shadow.
-The armour rings,
+The armour rings.
-Kicking at the bones,
+Kicking at the bones.
-Slurping at the flesh and blood,
+Slurping at the flesh and blood.
-Raising up a combat,
+Raising up a combat.
 Crushing the heart.
-Treading alone,
+Treading alone.
 Towards the distance."

 "A man's dream never dies!!!" ♂️